nathan-foo/nathan-foo/README.md

 I am a full-stack developer and current student at UT Austin.

-- 🔭 Currently contributing to full-stack web applications for Texas Capital Collective.
+- 🔭 Currently contributing to full-stack web applications for various organizations.

 - 🌱 Learning iOS development and various JS frameworks.